 From the creation of digital editions and the simulation of migratory movements to the computer-aided reconstruction of historical artefacts, the combination of the humanities and computer science is opening up unprecedented, far-reaching possibilities.

 With its funding guideline (Federal Gazette of 22.07.2019), the Federal Ministry of Education and Research (BMBF) is funding research into the further theoretical, methodological and technical advancement of the digital humanities.
-These are interdisciplinary research projects dealing with concrete, challenging areas of research in the humanities and reflecting on how insights are acquired in the humanities.
+These are interdisciplinary research projects dealing with concrete, challenging areas of research in the humanities using digital approaches and reflecting on how insights are acquired in the humanities.
 In order to do justice to the wide range of humanities source material which are not texts, the BMBF especially supports research on non-text-focused and multimodal objects such as combinations of images, sound and text.